The Allman Brothers Band: Roots and formation (1965–1969)

-Guitarist Duane Allman and his younger brother Gregg grew up in Daytona Beach, Florida, after they moved from their native Nashville, Tennessee, in 1959.
+Guitarist Duane Allman and his younger brother Gregg grew up in Daytona Beach, Florida, after moving from their native Nashville, Tennessee, in 1959.
 Duane and Gregg became friends with a black youth named Floyd Miles and the three began to spend their time at local rhythm & blues clubs, where they participated in jam sessions with some of the bands.
 Miles later remembered, "Gregg was a longhaired musician, so back then he was a freak.
 And I'm black.
 So we both knew what it was like to be discriminated against, which is probably why we got along so well.
 We had each other and we had the music."
 The brothers formed and performed in several local rock bands such as the Escorts and the Allman Joys.
 By 1967, the group was performing in St. Louis, where a Los Angeles-based recording executive discovered them; they consequently moved out West and were renamed the Hour Glass, releasing two unsuccessful albums for Liberty Records.
 Duane moved back to pursue a career as a session musician in Muscle Shoals, Alabama, while Gregg stayed in Los Angeles bound by contractual obligations with Liberty, who believed he could hold a solo career.
 The two were apart for the first time for a year, but reconvened in Miami, producing an album-length demo with the 31st of February, a group that included drummer Butch Trucks.